Pir Roshan: Roshani movement

 Bayazid began teaching at the age of 40.
 His message was well received by the Mohmand and Shinwari tribesmen.
-He then went to the Peshawar valley and spread his message to the Khalils and Muhammadzais.
+He then went to the Peshawar valley and spread his message to the Khalil and Muhammadzai.
 He sent missionaries (khalifas) to various parts of South and Central Asia.
 He sent one of his disciples, Dawlat Khan, along with his book Sirat at-Tawhid to Mughal Emperor Akbar.
 Khalifa Yusuf was sent along with his book Fakhr at-Talibin to the ruler of Badakhshan, Mirza Sulayman.
 Mawdud Tareen was sent to propagate his message to Kandahar, Balochistan, and Sindh.
 Arzani Khweshki was sent to India to convey the message to common people there.
 Besides, he also sent his deputies to Kabul, Balkh, Bukhara, and Samarkand.
 However, when he and his followers started spreading their movement amongst the Yousafzais, Bayazid came into direct confrontation with the orthodox followers of Pir Baba in Buner.
 He established a base in the Tirah valley where he rallied other tribes.
 In Oxford History of India, Vincent Smith describes this as the first "Pashtun renaissance" against Mughal rule.
 When Mughal Emperor Akbar proclaimed Din-i Ilahi, Bayazid raised the flag of open rebellion.
 He led his army in several successful skirmishes and battles against Mughal forces, but they were routed in a major battle in Nangarhar by Mughal General Muhsin Khan.

 During the 1580s, Yusufzais rebelled against the Mughals and joined the Roshani movement of Pir Roshan.
 In late 1585, Mughal Emperor Akbar sent military forces under Zain Khan Koka and Birbal to crush the Roshani rebellion.
 In February 1586, about 8,000 Mughal soldiers, including Birbal, were killed near the Karakar Pass between Buner and Swat while fighting against the Yusufzai lashkar led by Kalu Khan.
 This was the greatest disaster faced by the Mughal army during Akbar's reign.
 However, during the attack, Pir Roshan was himself killed by the Mughal army near Topi.
 In 1587, Mughal general Man Singh I defeated 20,000 strong Roshani soldiers and 5,000 horsemen.
+Major Henry George Raverty transpired the account from Akhund Darweza about Pir Roshan's coffin was seized in the midst of a battle between the Roshaniyya and Mughal forces.
+Some of his bones were burnt, and cast into the Indus river.
 Pir Roshan's five sons, however, continued fighting against the Mughals until about 1640.